-- Start at the anchor.
+- Start at (0,0).
+Go right two lines and up one line.
+Where are you? - Start at the anchor.
 Go down three lines, go right six lines, and up two lines.
 Where are you? - In the space below, write directions to help someone go from the palm tree to the mountain.